top of page

 1. Alpha (α) radiation:

-• Composition: Alpha particles consist of two protons and two neutrons, essentially a helium-4 nucleus.
+• Composition: Alpha particles consist of two protons and two neutrons, resembling a helium-4 nucleus.

-• Penetrating power: Low; alpha particles have a short range in air (a few centimeters) and can be stopped by a sheet of paper or the outer layer of human skin.
+• Penetrating Power: Low; can travel only a few centimeters in the air and are stopped by a sheet of paper or the outer layer of human skin.

-• Ionizing power: High; due to their large mass and charge, alpha particles can cause significant ionization as they interact with matter, resulting in substantial energy transfer.
+• Ionizing Power: High; due to their large mass and charge, they cause significant ionization in matter, leading to substantial energy transfer.

 Alpha decay:

-• In this process, an unstable nucleus emits an alpha particle, which consists of two protons and two neutrons.
+• An unstable nucleus emits an alpha particle (two protons and two neutrons).

 2Beta (β) radiation:

-• Composition: Beta particles are either electrons (β-) or positrons (β+), which are the antiparticle of electrons.
+• Composition: Beta particles are either electrons (β⁻) or positrons (β⁺), the antiparticles of electrons.

-• Ionizing power: Lower than alpha particles but higher than gamma rays; beta particles can ionize atoms or molecules as they pass through matter, although not as efficiently as alpha particles.
+• Ionizing Power: Lower than alpha particles but higher than gamma rays; they can ionize atoms as they pass through matter.

 Beta decay:

-• This type of decay involves the emission of a beta particle, which can be either an electron (beta minus) or a positron (beta plus).
+• Involves the emission of a beta particle, which can be an electron (beta minus decay) or a positron (beta plus decay).

 3. Gamma (γ) radiation: